L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Introduction

 \subsection{Outline of this paper}

 The article is structured as follows.
-In Section \ref{main}, we begin with a specification of the SDE \eqref{levy langevin diffusion} w.r.t. the choice of drift coefficient and Lévy noise term and explain how this is justified according to \cite{behme_invariant_2024}.
-This will already imply certain properties of $\pi$ that imply well-definedness of the problem.
+In Section \ref{main}, we begin with a specification of the SDE \eqref{levy langevin diffusion} in terms of the choice of drift coefficient and Lévy noise term and explain how this is justified according to \cite{behme-invariant-2024}.

-In Section \ref{assumptions}, we formally state all assumptions on the target distribution and the driving noise term, before characterising the classes of heavy-tailed distributions that we aim to sample from.
-These are then discussed in Sections \ref{Sec_subexp} and \ref{Sec_regvar}, where also the main results of this article together with several simulations as a proof of concept are given.
+In Section \ref{assumptions}, we state assumptions on the target distribution and the driving noise term.
+In Section \ref{Sec_heavy_tailed}, before stating the main result of this article, we introduce common classes of heavy-tailed distributions that are covered by it.
+Subsequent to the main theorem we elaborate in detail how the process has to be tuned in order to yield samples from these classes.
+In {Section \ref{Sec_simulate}} we conclude the main section with several simulations as a proof of concept.

-Section \ref{Sec_proofs} contains the proofs of the main results.
-Here the argumentation will be split up in results concerning irreducibility and ergodicity of the approximating Markov process and why the unique invariant measure is actually the target distribution.
+Section \ref{Sec_proofs} contains the proof of the main result.
+Here, the argumentation will be split up in results concerning irreducibility and ergodicity of the approximating Markov process and why the unique invariant measure is actually the target distribution.
+We want to emphasise that Section \ref{uniqueness} describes a strategy to exploit the possibility to choose a non-smooth target density compared to the Langevin diffusion \eqref{langevin diffusion}.
+This choice is possible because the drift coefficient has a different form, but a different argument is then needed to show that the unique invariant measure of the Markov process is indeed the target distribution, since in general the solution to \eqref{levy langevin diffusion} lacks the Feller property.